 The distribution of turnover over several business segments is intended to give the company stability.
 In Outdoor Sports and Bike Sports, we have been able to achieve significant growth rates in recent years.
 The Packs 'n Bags segment has stagnated or even declined slightly, but did grow again in 2019.

-With 65 percent of sales, apparel is our largest product group.
-It has grown disproportionately over the last five years and is now significantly above the EU average for apparel in the outdoor market, which was about 48 percent according to EOG data in 2015.
+With 66 percent of sales, apparel is our largest product group.
+It has grown disproportionately over the last five years and is now significantly above the EU average for apparel in the outdoor market, which was about 51 percent according to EOG data in 2018.

-In general, we want to expand our export share, with a particular focus on Europe.
+In general, we want to expand our export share, with a strong focus on Europe.
 This is where we see the biggest growth opportunities and the best profitability of resources used.
 Outside of Europe, we are concentrating on a few major markets in Asia and North America.
 VAUDE has grown rapidly both in Germany and in Europe in recent years – double digits over many years.
 We've also achieved strong growth in many European countries.
 This allowed an increase in market shares and expansion of sales of VAUDE products.
 Due to the high level of domestic growth, it has been a special challenge to significantly increase the percentage of exports.
 So though it has remained constant, the level has been higher.